 Osaka style okonomiyaki has a thicker dough and most of the ingredients are mixed in before cooking.
 This results in quite a uniform pancake because all of the ingredients are cooked in the batter which stops them from falling out.

 On the other hand, the ingredients are not mixed into the batter for Hiroshima style.
 First, a thin crepe-like layer is made using the runny batter, then the other ingredients are piled on top of the crepe.
-Hiroshima style is basically a "layered" okonomiyaki.
+Hiroshima style is essentially a "layered" okonomiyaki.

 5. Sauce